Markoets/tickets-api/README.md

 npm start

 After that go to localhost:8088 to see all the tickets and localhost:8088/docs to see the tickets api documentation.

+Instruction for not logged in user:

+Go to localhost:8088 to browse different movies

+Go to localhost:8088/ticket or click the movies button on the header to show all the movies.
+Click on the name of the movie to show more details about it.

+Go to localhost:8088/location or click the locations button on the header to show all the locations.
+Click on the name of the location to show more details about it.

+Go to localhost:8088/actor or click the actors button on the header to show all the actors.
+Click on the name of the actor to show more details about it.

+Instruction for logged in user:

+Go to localhost:8088/admin or click the admin button on the header to render the admin page

+Click on tickets to add more tickets

+Click on locations to add more locations

+Click on actors to add more actors

+Instruction for administrator:
+To deploy the project remove all the console logs, add .env to .gitignore and disable or update the seeding.